 This Turkish carrot dip, also known as Carrot Tarator, Carrot Tzatzki or Havuc Tarama, is one of my favorite recipes.
 It is a fast dip to put together that is also a healthy side dish to pair with main entrees.
 Check out what this delectable dish has to offer.

 My husband and I love going out to eat.
-One of the reasons WW Freestyle is a great plan is because of the flexibility it offers us to enjoy a night out at a restaurant while making healthier choices.
+One of the reasons Weight Watchers is a great plan is because of the flexibility it offers us to enjoy a night out at a restaurant while making healthier choices.
 It was on one of these date nights we ventured to a local restaurant serving authentic Turkish and Eastern Mediterranean cuisine.

 What is Carrot Tarator?